Ghokury/OLED-Sleeper/README.md

 # OLED Sleeper 😴 – Blackout or Dim Secondary Monitors on Windows

-Added -e for exit, -p for pause and -s to resume.
+Added -e to exit, -p to pause and -s to resume.
 Should also stop dimming monitor while blacking out.
 Also, fixed security issue with the test.
 Vibe coded, but seems working fine.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)